 Franita Tolson is the Betty T. Ferguson Professor of Voting Rights at Florida State University College of Law.
 Professor Tolson’s scholarship and teaching focus on the areas of election law, constitutional law, legal history and employment discrimination.
-Recently, she has written on the federalism implications of partisan gerrymandering and the Voting Rights Act of 1965.
-Her research has been published in leading law reviews, and she has written or appeared as a commentator for various mass media outlets.
-Professor Tolson is a blogger for The Huffington Post.
+She has written on a wide range of topics including partisan gerrymandering, campaign finance reform, the Elections Clause, the Voting Rights Act of 1965, and the Fourteenth and Fifteenth Amendments.
+Her forthcoming book, A Promise Unfulfilled: Section 2 of the Fourteenth Amendment and the Future of the Right to Vote, will be published in 2017 by Cambridge University Press.
+Her research also has appeared in leading law reviews including the Vanderbilt Law Review, the Alabama Law Review, the Notre Dame Law Review, and the University of Pennsylvania Law Review Online.
+She has written or appeared as a commentator for various mass media outlets including The Huffington Post, Reuters, and Bloomberg Law.

 Offering A New Vision for Equal Protection: The Story of Harper v.
-Virginia State Board of Elections, in Election Law Stories (Foundation Press) (forthcoming 2015)
+Virginia State Board of Elections, in Election Law Stories (Foundation Press) (2016)

 Protecting Political Participation through the Voter Qualifications Clause of Article I, 56 B.C.
 L. Rev. 159 (2015)

 The Constitutional Structure of Voting Rights Enforcement, 89 Wash.
 L. Rev. 379 (2014)

 Congressional Authority to Protect Voting Rights after Shelby County and Arizona Inter Tribal, 13 Election L.J.
 322 (2014)